How to Set Up Your 401(k)

 As you compare your investment choices, pay attention to the management fees (or the expense ratios), which will vary from fund to fund and from one 401(k) plan to another.

-Your employer might offer a default investment selection with something called a target date fund, which will automatically select and manage investments for you based on your age, reducing the risk as you approach retirement.
-While this can be a good choice for low hassle investing, you’ll need to keep an eye on the fees.
-Sometimes these funds charge higher fees making them less attractive choices.
+Your employer might also offer a default investment selection with something called a target date fund, which will automatically select and manage investments for you based on your age, reducing the risk as you approach retirement.
+While this can be a good choice for low hassle investing, these funds tend to charge higher fees, making them less attractive.

-Learn More: If you want to learn more about investing, like how to create a portfolio, we get into more details in our core content, starting with the basics basics.
+Learn More: If you want to learn more about how to start investing, we have you covered.

 5. Keep at it